treeverse/lakeFS/docs/reference/configuration.md

 * `blockstore.s3.credentials.access_secret_key` `(string : )` - If specified, will be used as a static set of credential
 * `blockstore.s3.credentials.session_token` `(string : )` - If specified, will be used as a static session token
 * `blockstore.s3.streaming_chunk_size` `(int : 1048576)` - Object chunk size to buffer before streaming to S3 (use a lower value for less reliable networks).
 Minimum is 8192.
+* `blockstore.s3.retention.role_arn` - ARN of IAM role to use to perform AWS S3 Batch tagging operations.
+This role must be configured according to [Granting permissions for Amazon S3 Batch Operations][aws-s3-batch-permissions] for "PUT object tagging", with these permissions:
+  * `ListBucket` on all buckets used for storing repositories.
+  * `PutObjectTagging` and `PutObjectVersionTagging` on all buckets and prefixes used for storing repositories.
+  * `GetObject` under `blockstore.s3.retention.manifest_base_url`,
+  * `PutObject` under `blockstore.s3.retention.report_s3_prefix_url`.
+* `blockstore.s3.retention.manifest_base_url` - Base S3 URL to use for
+  uploading batch tagging manifest files.
+Must be readable by `blockstore.s3.retention.role_arn` and writable by the configured AWS role running `lakefs`.
+* `blockstore.s3.retention.report_s3_prefix_url` - Base S3 URL to use
+  for writing batch tagging completion reports.
+Must be writable by `blockstore.s3.retention.role_arn`.
-* `gateways.s3.domain_name` `(string : "s3.local.lakefs.io")` - a FQDN representing the S3 endpoint used by S3 clients to call this server (`*.s3.local.lakefs.io` always resolves to 127.0.0.1, useful for local development
+* `gateways.s3.domain_name` `(string : "s3.local.lakefs.io")` - a FQDN
+  representing the S3 endpoint used by S3 clients to call this server (`*.s3.local.lakefs.io` always resolves to 127.0.0.1, useful for local development
 * `gateways.s3.region` `(string : "us-east-1")` - AWS region we're pretending to be.
 Should match the region configuration used in AWS SDK clients
 * `stats.enabled` `(boolean : true)` - Whether or not to periodically collect anonymous usage statistics {: .ref-list }